kevinah95/poc-release-please-commitlint/README.md

 npx --no-install commitlint --edit "$1"
 ```

+6. use task file to run release please commands as needed.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss potential improvements or features for this proof of concept repository and how Release Please and Commitlint can work together.